OpenINF/wg-a-team/README.md

 ## Connecting with the Team

-We’re a friendly bunch of people who are happy to help you; we want to hear about your ideas and your problems and what you think we could do to make you work more productively.
+We’re a friendly bunch of people happy to help you; we want to hear about your ideas and problems.
+Please let us know what you think we can do to help you work more productively.

 See our team roster(s) below for a list of folks on “the A-Team”&hellip;